-2.6 Tax Regime
+2.6 Alternative Funds Tax Regime

-The Cayman Islands tax system is predominantly based on indirect taxes, with government revenues being derived from the imposition of fees on the financial services industry, customs duties, work permit fees and tourist accommodation charges, generating government taxation revenue equal to approximately 22% of GDP.
-The government of the Cayman Islands does not, under existing legislation, impose any form of direct tax on profits, income, gains or appreciations or by way of withholding in whole or in part on the payment of dividends or other distributions of income or capital by investment funds established in the Cayman Islands.
+The Cayman Islands tax system is predominantly based on indirect taxes, with government revenues being derived from the imposition of fees on the financial services industry, customs duties, work permit fees and tourist accommodation charges.
+Under existing legislation, the government of the Cayman Islands does not impose any form of direct tax on profits, income, gains or appreciations or by way of withholding in whole or in part on the payment of dividends or other distributions of income or capital by investment funds established in the Cayman Islands.